This was originally shared in the Nov. 2011 Newsletter

 Stuffing is usually put into the turkey before roasting.
 Extra stuffing is baked in a casserole dish and served on the side.
 Because the stuffing is ‘stuffed’ into the bird, its usually a little more loose and crumbly than dressing.
 This Stuffing recipe is full of texture and color.
 Its sweet and savory with cranberries and walnuts.

-About 12 biscuits, crumbled to make 4 cups
+About 12 biscuits, crumbled to make 4 cups, pick out any hard crusts

-About 1 8×8 pan of cornbread, crumbled to make 4 cups
+About 1 8×8 pan of cornbread, crumbled to make 4 cups, pic out any hard crusts

 1 cup diced onion